freenas/freenas-docs/userguide/storage.rst

 .. tip:: Deduplication is often considered when using a group of very similar virtual machine images.
 However, other features of ZFS can provide dedup-like functionality more efficiently.
-For example, create a dataset for a standard VM, then clone that dataset for other VMs.
+For example, create a dataset for a standard VM, then clone a snapshot of that dataset for other VMs.
 Only the difference between each created VM and the main dataset are saved, giving the effect of deduplication without the overhead.